Keswick - Bassenthwaite - Caldbeck drive

 Keswick is a popular and pretty tourist town nestled between Derwent Water and Skiddaw mountain.
 There are plenty of attractions for visitors including the Pencil Museum, Keswick Museum and The Puzzling Place.
 The town has some lovely public park areas which provide peace and quiet away from the often bustling town centre.
 The main feature of the pedestrianised town centre is the old Moot Hall which now houses the Tourist Information Centre.
 There are abundant shops, outdoor specialists, cafes, pubs and restaurants.

-A little way out of the town centre, the lakeside area on Derwent Water is always popular and you can explore the lake either by boat or the footpath which runs right around the lake.
-The Keswick launch is the best way to take in the lake and its surroundings.
+A little way out of the town centre, the lakeside area on Derwent Water is always popular and you can explore the lake either by boat or the fabulous 10 mile footpath which circuits the lake.
+The Keswick launch cruise is a wonderful way to take in the lake and its surroundings.
 There are regular boats (less in winter) which stop here and at several beauty spots around the lake.
 It is definitely worth walking the short distance to Friar’s Crag which offers beautiful views up the lake.
 Crow Park, opposite Lakeside car park, has a lovely open setting next to the lake where you can watch the boats come and go, again with great views.
 Between Crow Park and the town centre is Hope Park which has attractive landscaped grounds and miniature golf.
 There is a cafe, toilet facilities and the popular Theatre by the Lake which has its own facilities.
 Central and Lakeside car parks are pay and display.